View Javadoc

 308 /**

-309 * Get the Method (if any) that has been set for this Request.
+309 * Get the POEM Object (if any) in use for this Request.

 310 *

-311 * @return the Method for this Request
+311 * @return the POEM Object for this Request

-321 * Set the template engine to be used for this Request.
+321 * @return the Method for this Request

 325 */